sm5art/gatsby-starter-portfolio/content/landing/about/about.md

 # About me
-Hi!
-I'm Artur, a software engineer based in **Seattle, WA** who enjoys studying algorithims.
-I am currently a junior at the **University of Washington** studying Applied Physics.
-I've had industry experience working as a Python/Javascript engineer and most recently (2019 summer) as a full stack Javascript engineer at **Heali.ai**.
-I currently work on a tech blog posting about algorithim/AI concepts.
+I'm a software engineer based in **Seattle, WA** who enjoys studying algorithims.
+I am currently a junior at the **University of Washington** studying Applied Physics and have had industry experience working as a Python/Javascript engineer.
+Most recently I was a full stack JS engineer at **Heali.ai**.
+I currently work on a blog posting about algorithim/AI concepts.

 ## Technologies i've been working with
 * typescript/react/redux